lsst-dm/dmtn-205/index.rst

   This is both fragile and incompatible with our plans to distribute Data Release processing across multiple Data Facilities, unless we just prohibit that kind of ``RUN`` collection extension or do enumerate all relevant software somehow up front.

 - The approach of using datasets to record arbitrary provenance for higher-level tooling is currently extensible only to the extent that those datasets can use existing storage classes.
-  New storage classes must currently be registered by editing configuration in the data repository or ``daf_butler`` manually.
+  New storage classes must currently be registered by editing configuration in the data repository, in ``daf_butler`` itself, or in a location given by an environment variable; while the latter *may* provide a way to handle user-defined storage classes gracefully, we have not yet identified environment-management practices for this, and at present it is expected that developers modify the default configuration in ``daf_butler``.
   This is a problem for much more than just provenance, however (it also limits pipeline extensibility), and is something we hope to resolve.

 - Using ``CHAINED`` collections to link input collections to output collections is often assumed to relate input and output datasets that share the same data ID (or have related data IDs).